gregersrygg/jquery.timeInput/README.md

 #About
 **jQuery timeInput** is a time picker plugin for jQuery based on the HTML5 spec, but it's backwards compatible with older browsers.
-Just a simple dropdown with suggested times in 24h format. am/pm is not a valid time according to the HTML5 spec.
-Validates and corrects hours and minutes.
-Seconds is not implemented yet.
+Just a simple dropdown with suggested times in 24h format.
+The HTML5 spec doesn't allow am/pm or localized time syntax, so it only allowes the format hh:mm.
+Seconds is allowed according to spec, but I have not implemented it yet.
+Validates and corrects input.
 Feel free to send me pull requests.

 Inspired by the jQuery timePicker plugin: